23 Cloud microphysics

 \[ \begin{align} \ln\left(\frac{p_S\left(R,n_s\right)}{p_S^{(0)}}\right) &= \frac{2\gamma}{R_sTR\rho_w} - \frac{3M_wn_s}{4\pi R^3\rho_w}. \end{align} \]

-If you use the diameter $D$ instead of the radius $R$, it follows
+Using the diameter $D$ instead of the radius $R$, one obtains

 \[ \begin{align} \ln\left(\frac{p_S\left(D,n_s\right)}{p_S^{(0)}}\right) &= \frac{4\gamma}{R_sTD\rho_w} - \frac{6M_wn_s}{\pi D^3\rho_w}. \end{align} \]

-If you derive this equation in terms of $D$ and set the derivative equal to zero, you get
+Differentiating this equation with respect to $D$ and setting the derivative equal to zero, one obtains

 \[ \begin{align} 0 &= -\frac{4\gamma}{R_sTD_c^2\rho_w} + \frac{18M_wn_s}{\pi D_c^4\rho_w}\nonumber\\ \Leftrightarrow \frac{4\gamma}{R_sTD_c^2} &= \frac{18M_wn_s}{\pi D_c^4}\nonumber\\ \Leftrightarrow \frac{4\gamma D_c^2}{R_sT} &= \frac{18M_wn_s}{\pi}\nonumber\\ \Leftrightarrow D_c^2 &= \frac{9R_sTM_wn_s}{2\gamma\pi} = \frac{9RTn_s}{2\gamma\pi}. \end{align} \]

-$D_c$ is called critical diameter.
-The saturation vapor pressure is maximum at the critical diameter.
+$D_c$ is called the critical diameter.
+The saturation vapor pressure is maximal at the critical diameter.
 Only drops with $D>D_c$ can continue to grow and become cloud and rain drops.
-Such drops only form in the free atmosphere for $p_v>p_S\left(D_c\right)$.
+Such drops form in the free atmosphere only for $p_v>p_S\left(D_c\right)$.

 ../../figs_en/koehler.png